Department of Economics

 "Inter-Judge Sentencing Disparity on the Federal Bench: An Examination of Drug Smuggling Cases in the Southern District of California," joint with Caleb Mason, Federal Sentencing Reporter (2013).

-"The Market for Mules: Risk and Compensation for Cross-Border Drug Couriers", joint with Caleb Mason (Working Paper)
+"The Market for Mules: Risk and Compensation for Cross-Border Drug Couriers", joint with Caleb Mason (forthcoming International Review of Law and Economics)

-"How Mandatory are Mandatory Minimum Sentencing Laws and To What Extent do they Impact Sentences?
-Evidence from United States Federal Drug Convictions" joint with Caleb Mason (Working Paper)
+"How Uniform is Justice Across Judicial Districts?
+Evidence from United States Federal Drug Convictions," joint with Caleb Mason (Working Paper)

 Race and Gender in the Labor Market